VR Therapy for Mental Health Care through ‘gameChange’

 gameChange received £4 million in funding from the National Institute for Health and Care Research.
 Although VR therapy does not apply to all kinds of patients, the program has helped others during their rehabilitation.
 The clinical trial showed a tremendous improvement for people with agoraphobia.
 Now, it is implemented in selected NHS mental health services.

 Major concerns regarding VR therapy include the need for constant supervision and the space for implementing sessions.
 However, if the method continuously delivers positive results, it may have a future in the healthcare system.
 If implemented on a larger scale alongside proper medication and counseling, more people suffering from mental health problems could be reached and treated.
+Moreover, resources from the library of mental health conditions, disorders, and terms will help further explore these innovative treatments and provide valuable insights into mental health therapies and rehabilitation options.

 YouTube: Introducing the gameChange VR therapy